 TERRAVITA FOOD & WINE FESTIVAL

 For this trip to Chapel Hill, I actually flew in for the 9th annual TerraVita Food & Drink Festival!
 TerraVita is one of the country’s leading events focused on sustainable food and drink offering exceptional dinners, tasting events, after parties and chef demos as well as the Sustainable Classroom – educational sessions featuring renowned chefs, authors, and national media.
-I attended the Hill Fire event – traditionally a meat-centric dinner but this year’s dinner showcased vegetables over spits and grills!
+I attended the Hill Fire event – traditionally a meat-centric dinner but this year’s dinner showcased vegetables over spits and grills with live music!

 Jason Alley of Pasture and Comfort in Richmond, VA grilling charred broccoli over the fire served with fish sauce vinaigrette and peanut-chili relish.

 Chef Kevin Callaghan of Acme Food & Beverage Co. in Carrboro, NC served bbq grilled delicata squash “ribs,” with spiced cider reduction, arugula pesto, charred cauliflower with smoked Chapel Hill Creamery farmer’s cheese.
 This was my favorite dish of the night – the bbq grilled squash ribs were delicious!

 Caroline Morrison of The Fiction Kitchen in Raleigh, NC served these griddled sweet potato biscuit with smokey bbq mushrooms and grilled apple and radish relish.

 Greg McPhee of The Anchorage in Greenville, SC served grilled root vegetables with horseradish butter, radish green puree, seaweed, and charred onion powder.

 Josh DeCarolis of Mothers & Sons in Durham, NC served grilled escarole bruschetta with buffalo milk stacchino and anchovy di cetera.